miguelgrinberg/Flask-SocketIO/docs/index.rst

 It is important to note that an external process that wants to connect to a SocketIO server does not need to use eventlet or gevent like the main server.
-Having a server use a coroutine framework, while an external process does not is not a problem.
+Having a server use a coroutine framework, while an external process is not a problem.
 For example, Celery workers do not need to be configured to use eventlet or gevent just because the main server does.
 But if your external process does use a coroutine framework for whatever reason, then monkey patching is likely required, so that the message queue accesses